National Pest Plant Accord

 All plants on the Accord list are unwanted organisms under the Biosecurity Act 1993.
 This means they cannot be distributed or sold in New Zealand.
 Note, the NPPA is used alongside other pest management strategies.

-- How the NPPA is different to other pest management strategies [PDF, 54 KB]
+- How the NPPA is different from other pest management strategies [PDF, 54 KB]

 MPI maintains a consultative list – a group of key stakeholders and parties interested in the NPPA or the Accord list.
 We update these people when the Accord list changes and send out consultation material.
 Anyone interested in the NPPA and the Accord list can sign up.